-As well, NumPy, SciPy, & matplotlib are now available for Python 2.6 on linux-x86_64, macosx, linux-x86, and win32-x86 for ActivePython Business Edition, Enterprise Edition, and OEM customers.
+As well, production usage, technical support and legacy versions of Python are provided with ActivePython Business Edition, Enterprise Edition, and OEM licensing.
 These distributions are recommended for use in business- or mission-critical applications.

-Many thanks to Drew Conway's excellent post that inspired this survey
+Many thanks to Drew Conway's excellent blog which inspired our survey.

 For more information on the SEC's proposal, visit http://www.sec.gov.